sole proprietorship definition sole proprietorship definition

 Unlimited Liability

 The primary risk of a sole proprietorship is unlimited liability.
 Owners are personally liable for all business debts and obligations.
-If the business incurs debt or faces legal issues, creditors can pursue the owner’s personal assets.
+If the business incurs debt or faces legal issues, creditors can pursue the owner’s assets.
 This characteristic requires careful financial management to mitigate potential risks.

 These characteristics underscore the advantages of ease and autonomy in a sole proprietorship while highlighting the significant risk of personal liability.
 Understanding these factors helps entrepreneurs make informed decisions about their business structure.